techlifejournal/techlifejournal/README.md

 Note that the development build is not optimized.
 To create a production build, use npm run build.
 ```
-* open the website in your browser
+* Open the website in your browser